greggersaurus/OpenSteamController/README.md

             * Look deeply into how values read are used (maybe even later down the line by saving in RAM or being pushed on the stack?)
         * Insert breakpoint instruction (0xbebe) at various points in firmware to verfiry we are disassembling correctly.
             * Need to be careful that simulation paths for some reason do not match controller paths due to EEPROM config read...
+            * Could also be affected by interrupt handlers triggering...
         * TODO: Need to put results of completed tests somewhere for future reference and remove from here?
             * Maybe in history/outline of simulation above?
+            * Take a fresh look at this, clean up and clear out

 * Start trying to simulate interrupt handlers
+    * TODO: This should be next top priority
+        * Simulation thus far could be somewhat inaccurate if interrupt handler code changes states and such... which might explain why certain mods don't seem to have any effect...
     * Assumption is that jingle is played when some interrupt handler is called
     * Need instructions for loading .bin files saved after sim dump
         * Need better organization of .bin files?